-When it comes to mina’i ware, the usual rules concerning provenance do not apply.
-Unlike most objects, the more an example of mina’i has been owned by esteemed collectors, published in lavishly produced books, and exhibited at the most prestigious museums and exhibitions, the more likely it is to have been extensively altered, filled with plaster and have large areas of the surface decoration painted in the modern era.
+When it comes to mīnāʾī ware, the usual rules concerning provenance do not apply.
+Unlike most objects, the more an example of mīnāʾī has been owned by esteemed collectors, published in lavishly produced books, and exhibited at the most prestigious museums and exhibitions, the more likely it is to have been extensively altered, filled with plaster, and have large areas of the surface decoration painted in the modern era.
 This explains why it was only when Gulbenkian began to focus on buying wares with seemingly impeccable provenance, in terms of previous ownership, that he acquired some of the most inauthentic and heavily restored pieces in his collection.
 In contrast, the fragmentary wares and sherds largely lack any sort of provenance and were almost certainly illicitly excavated and then exported from Iran.
-Acquired directly from dealers such as Kevorkian, these sherds are among some of the most unique and important examples of mina’i ware to have survived, their condition notwithstanding.
-Despite the incomplete nature of fragmentary wares, Gulbenkian had the eyes of a connoisseur and clearly identified the importance of such material, even though the broader market, and eventually even Gulbenkian himself, fell under the spell of the fiction of completion.
-Unfortunately, as is becoming increasingly clear as museums around the world reassess their holdings of seemingly complete mina’i ware vessels, almost all of which were initially sourced from dealers, there was a price to be paid for this desire to acquire pieces with impossible levels of completion, especially in the context of entirely archaeologically sourced pre-Mongol wares.
-That price was a lack of both honesty and authenticity in almost all of the examples that came to market in the first few decades of the twentieth century.
+Acquired directly from dealers such as Kevorkian, these sherds represent some of the most unique and important examples of mīnāʾī ware to have survived, their condition notwithstanding.
+Despite the fragmentary nature of these wares, Gulbenkian had the eye of a connoisseur and clearly identified the importance of such material, even though the broader market, and eventually even Gulbenkian himself, fell under the spell of the fiction of completion.
+Unfortunately, as is becoming increasingly clear as museums around the world reassess their holdings of seemingly complete mīnāʾī ware vessels, almost all of which were initially sourced from dealers, there is a price to be paid for the desire to acquire pieces with impossible levels of completion, especially in the context of entirely archaeologically sourced pre-Mongol wares.
+That price is a lack of honesty and authenticity in almost all of the examples that came to market in the first few decades of the twentieth century.

-Dr Richard Piran McClary
+Dr. Richard Piran McClary

 The University of York